aaronanderson/okta-workflows-react/README.md

 Optionally create a new resource group

-`az group create -n acme-rg -l centralus`
+`az group create -n acme-okta-contract-management-rg -l centralus`

 Optionally list the Azure runtimes to identify the latest version